Christmas Tree Farm: Production and composition

 Swift produced "Christmas Tree Farm" with Jimmy Napes, who provided background vocals and played piano.
 Gus Pirelli played Moog bass and recorded the track at London Lane Studios in the United Kingdom, assisted by Jamie McEvoy, Joseph Wander, and Will Purton.
 Serban Ghenea provided audio mixing, with John Hanes serving as the mixing engineer.
 Simon Hale conducted the string arrangement and Lawrence Johnson worked as the vocal arranger.
 Musicians who played instruments for "Christmas Tree Farm" include Bruce White (viola), Jodi Milliner (bass guitar), Ian Burdge (cello), Chris Laurence (double bass), and Ash Soan (drums); John Thurgood, Laurence Davies, and Martin Owen played French horn.
-Several singers provided choral background vocals, including Candice-Mimi Otohwo, Destinee Knight-Scott, Glenn Tatenda Gwazai, Jessica Mae Obioha, Lorrain Briscoe, Margeaux Michelle, Paul Lee, Tarna Renae Johnson, Tehillah Daniel, The LJ Singers, Travis J Cole, Wayne Hernandez, and Wendi Rose.

-"Christmas Tree Farm" is 3 minutes and 47 seconds long.
-It is a Christmas-themed pop song and a sentimental ballad that features an upbeat arrangement, an uptempo rhythm, and 1960s music influences.
-(Note: Attributed to Consequences Abby Jones, The Tennesseans Matthew Leimkuehler, Peoples Andrea Wurzburger, and Billboards Glenn Rowley) It begins with a jazzy intro showcasing 1950s-inspired strings, which was compared to the music of Nat King Cole and Karen Carpenter by The A.V.
-Clubs Gwen Ihnat.
-The song then transitions into the main upbeat pop part that features jingle bell percussion; critics stated that it evoked the music of Mariah Carey and Phil Spector.
-Parades Jessica Sager likened the composition of "Christmas Tree Farm" to music on Spector's album A Christmas Gift for You from Phil Spector (1963).
-Ihnat and NMEs Hannah Mylrea considered the track a return to Swift's country music roots.
+At 3 minutes and 47 seconds long, "Christmas Tree Farm" is a pop ballad that features an upbeat arrangement, uptempo rhythm, and 1960s music influences.
+(Note: Attributed to Consequences Abby Jones, The Tennesseans Matthew Leimkuehler, Peoples Andrea Wurzburger, and Billboards Glenn Rowley) It begins with a jazzy intro showcasing 1950s-inspired strings, which Gwen Ihnat of The A.V.
+Club compared to the music of Nat King Cole and Karen Carpenter.
+It then shifts into an upbeat pop arrangement with jingle bell percussion, a sound that critics connected to Mariah Carey and Phil Spector.
+Parades Jessica Sager similarly compared its composition to Spector's album A Christmas Gift for You from Phil Spector (1963).
+Some critics, such as Ihnat and NMEs Hannah Mylrea, described the song as a return to Swift's country music roots.
 Featuring a new arrangement and a 70-piece orchestra, the "Old Timey Version" incorporates horns, strings, and muted jingle bells along with elements of swing music.

 The lyrics recall Swift's nostalgic childhood memories from an adult perspective.
 In the intro, she expresses her stress amid the chaotic nature of the holiday season, before she closes her eyes and envisions being in a different place.
 She wishes to visit the Christmas tree farm in her heart and depicts a fanciful scene: "In my heart is a Christmas tree farm/ Where the people would come/ To dance under sparkling lights/ Bundled up in their mittens and coats/ And the cider would flow/ And I just wanna be there tonight."
 Swift sings in the hook to her lover, "Everything is icy and blue/ And you would be there too", before admitting in the refrain, "Just being in your arms/ Takes me back to that little farm/ Where every wish comes true."